 Blessed Mary Angela Truszkowska, Foundress

-In 1855, Sophia became a member of the Third Order of St. Francis and took the name Angela.
-On November 21, she and her cousin consecrated themselves to do God’s will.
-This was the beginning of the Congregation of the Sisters of St. Felix of Cantalice, Third Order of St. Francis, more popularly knows as the Felician Sisters.
-In the decades after, the Felician Sisters actualized the Gospel in generating needed social changes, actively survived political suppression and assumed a vital and lasting role in the mission of the church.
+This was the beginning of the Congregation of the Sisters of St. Felix of Cantalice, Third Order of St. Francis, more popularly known as the Felician Sisters.
+In the decades that followed the Felician Sisters observed the Gospel, generated needed social change, actively survived political suppression, and assumed a vital and lasting role in the mission of the Church.